 Summary : Explore the most biologically-diverse ecosystem on Earth, the Amazon rainforest.
 This amazing network of forests, rivers and lakes contains an exceptional variety of animal life, including primates, birds, freshwater dolphins and invertebrates.
 Travel down rivers with exotic names—Amazon, Ucayali, Pacaya—and even more exotic surroundings.
-La Estrella Amazonica, your home for the voyage, is an authentically-designed riverboat ideally suited for the Amazon, and your guides, from the most skilled and knowledgeable of the region.
+The Amazon Star, your home for the voyage, is an authentically-designed riverboat ideally suited for the Amazon, and your guides, from the most skilled and knowledgeable of the region.

 Early Booking Discount: Book 9 months or more in advance and save $250 per person.

-Fly to Lima, Peru, the nation’s capital and largest city, and transfer to your hotel for the night.
+Fly independently to Lima, Peru, the nation’s capital and largest city, and transfer to your included hotel (Swissôtel) for the night.

 After a peaceful breakfast along the black-water Sapote Creek, explore a small tributary of the Ucayali in search of primates, sloths and an enormous variety of birds.
 La Estrella Amazonica continues upriver to the Pacaya-Samiria Reserve.
 Although scientific studies are far from exhausted, the Pacaya-Samiria is the known home to 450 bird species, 102 species of mammals, over 130 species of reptiles and amphibians, and countless plants.

 Spend the day exploring this flooded realm, seeing wading birds such as herons, wattled jacanas and horned screamers.
 Venture deep into the rainforest, tour an igapo (seasonally flooded forest), where plant life is very different from what you will see along the main course of the Amazon cruise, and walk through the forest.
-Once you reach the reserve's second checkpoint, hike around the ranger station.
 Lucky guests may release turtle hatchlings.
 A delicious lunch energizes you for afternoon excursions with expert naturalists, where you may find scarlet macaws, hoatzins, black-collared hawks and red howler monkeys.
+(B,L,D)

-Itinerary may vary based on wildlife sightings, changes in the river, navigability and air schedules.
+Itinerary is subject to change and may vary based on wildlife sightings, changes in the river, navigability and air schedules.

-Airfare; health insurance and personal travel insurance; passport and visa expenses; airport departure taxes as applicable; extended trips; gratuities to ship crew and naturalists are left to the discretion of the passenger; and items of a personal nature such as drinks; fuel surcharge may apply.
+Airfare; travel insurance; passport and visa expenses; airport departure taxes as applicable; gratuities to ship crew and naturalists are left to the discretion of the passenger; items of a personal nature such as Internet and alcoholic beverages not mentioned as included; fuel surcharge may apply.